Food, produce and markets

-Savour the delectable delights of beautiful Eurobodalla, from oysters and wines to cheeses and a mouth-watering range of fresh produce and gourmet treats.
-There are markets, cheese factories, wineries and a delicious selection of restaurants in this wonderful region on the NSW South Coast.
+Taste the delights of beautiful Eurobodalla, from freshly shucked oysters and elegant wines to local cheeses, bush honey and gourmet treats.
+There are farmers markets, cheese factories, wineries and an enticing selection of places to eat in this deliciously wonderful region on the NSW South Coast.

-Batemans Bay is at the heart of Australia’s Oyster Coast, where Clyde River oysters are harvested in clean estuary waters.
-Other major oyster-growing areas in pristine waters include the Tuross estuary at Tuross Head and Wagonga Inlet in Narooma, home of the Narooma Oyster Festival.
+Batemans Bay is the heart of Australia’s Oyster Coast, where Clyde River oysters are harvested in clean estuary waters.
+Other oyster-growing areas in Eurobodalla’s pristine waters include the Tuross estuary at Tuross Head and the Wagonga Inlet in Narooma, home of the Narooma Oyster Festival.

-For freshly shucked oysters at the farm gate, visit Wray Street Oyster Shed and the Pearly Oyster Bar and Farm in Batemans Bay.
-On the Pier is one of Batemans Bay’s best restaurants and serves the famous Clyde River oysters.
-There are more waterfront dining experiences, such as River Moruya in Moruya.
+For oysters shucked at the farm gate, visit Wray Street Oyster Shed and the Pearly Oyster Bar and Farm in Batemans Bay.
+One of Batemans Bay’s best restaurants is On the Pier, which serves the famous Clyde River oysters.
+There are more waterfront dining experiences, such as The River Moruya.

-Rich soils in the region support a range of farms and vineyards.
-For wine tasting, visit the cellar door of Tilba Valley Wines at Lake Corunna, under the foothills of the Mount Gulaga, an extinct volcano special to the local Yuin Aboriginal people.
-The winery, near Narooma, has live music twice a month.
+Rich soils support a range of farms and vineyards.
+For wine tasting, visit the cellar door ofat Lake Corunna near the foothills of Mount Gulaga, an extinct volcano special to the local Yuin Aboriginal people.
+The winery, a short drive from Narooma, has live music twice a month.

 The annual Eurobodalla Agricultural Show is a traditional country show, with wood chopping, horse jumping, farm animals and competitions for local stock, including cows, sheep and goats.
 In the picturesque Moruya Showgrounds, enjoy fun carnival rides and entertainment for the whole family.